 GeoTools provides an excellent series of tutorials to help you get started:

-The quickstart is writen with the maven build system in mind.
+The quickstart is written with the maven build system in mind.
 The maven build system is very good at sorting out dependencies between lots of little jars - and is the recommended way to start using GeoTools.

 Both Eclipse and NetBeans offer maven integration, for details please review the Eclipse Quickstart and NetBeans quickstart.